saenyakorn/monorepo-versioning-gitops/README.md

 ## Setup Changesets

-1. Install Changesets CLI in the root of the workspace
+1. Install Changesets CLI in the root of the workspace:

    ```bash
    pnpm add -D -W @changesets/cli
    ```

-2. Initialize Changesets
+2. Initialize Changesets:

    ```bash
    pnpm changeset init
    ```

-   At this point, you'll find out that 2 files are created:
+   At this point, two files will be created:

    ```
    .changeset/config.json
    .changeset/README.md
    ```

-3. Configure the `config.json` file
+3. Configure the `config.json` file:

    ```diff
    {